The Tailhook Educational Foundation

-TEF awards over 100 scholarships annually ranging from $3,000 to $15,000 per year.
+TEF awards over 100 scholarships annually averaging more than $3,000 per grant with our top grant awarded at $15,000.
 A number of our TEF grants are awarded to students pursing STEAM (Science, Technology, Engineering, the Arts and Math) curriculum.
 All TEF grants assist Naval Aviation legacy undergraduate students obtain a higher education.

 As part of TEF’s ongoing educational program, we send over 1,000 quarterly copies of the “The Hook” magazine to U.S. high schools, colleges, and NROTC/ NJROTC units.

 TEF scholarships are only made possible by the continued generosity of our individual and organizational donors.
 All donations to TEF are fully deductible as charitable contributions.

 When do TEF scholarship applications open & when do they close?

 Can I update a previously submitted TEF application?